 Top 13 Venture Capital Firms Investing in Gaming Startups

-• Several venture capital firms focus on the gaming industry, with notable backers like Makers Fund, The Venture Reality Fund (VRF), Diverse Angels, and Powerhouse Capital actively investing in promising startups.
+• The gaming industry has many active investors, with firms like Makers Fund, The Venture Reality Fund (VRF), Diverse Angels, and Powerhouse Capital being notable backers of new companies.

-• If you're a startup leader raising funds or have recently closed a round, Rho can help you manage your new capital with our integrated platform for business banking, corporate cards, and automated bill pay.
+• Whether you are raising or have just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and automated bill pay.

 Which VC Firms in Gaming Are Right for Your Stage?